cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* User interaction is not a key topic of discussion and rarely (if ever) are interactions tested during design and delivery of new capabilities
+* User interaction is not a key topic of discussion and rarely (if ever) are interactions tested during design and delivery of new capabilities.
-* Capabilities are mainly provided through manual requests, though providers may choose to automate some or all of the activities necessary to provision a user request
+* Capabilities are mainly provided through manual requests, though providers may choose to automate some or all of the activities necessary to provision a user request.
 * Requests that are on the face “simple” become complex due to finding out the right process to follow
 * Sometimes a process appears to be sanctioned, but users run into issues when a different department or team gets involved

-##### Examples Scenarios:
+##### Example Scenarios:

 * An application team wants to performance test their new change.
 To do this, they want an isolated environment that contains enough test data to get an accurate performance read.
 The last time they had this request a former teammate was able to get access to an environment, but they have since moved on and no one knows how to recreate it.
 In the end, they are connected to an engineer on the infrastructure team who is able to provision them an environment in a few days.
 * A team in the exploratory phases of product development uses a bespoke process to provision a new cloud service without needing to validate their solution warrants further investment.